nuvlaedge/agent/code/tests/README.md

-# NuvlaBox Agent Unit Tests
+# NuvlaEdge Agent Unit Tests

-This folder contains all the unit tests available for the NuvlaBox Agent.
+This folder contains all the unit tests available for the NuvlaEdge Agent.
 For each Agent module, there is a respective test file, where each module class and/or function is tested.

 ## Run the tests